nigejohnson/Metasnapper-server/README.md

 # Metasnapper-server

-The server side, metasnapp distributing, back end for the apps here: https://github.com/nigejohnson/Metasnapper and here:  https://github.com/nigejohnson/Metasnapper-vue
+The server side, metasnapp distributing, back end for the apps here: https://github.com/nigejohnson/Metasnapper and here:  https://github.com/nigejohnson/Metasnapper-vue.
+This version using the Node Express framework.

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: